 Earth-Friendly Eating for Personal & Planetary Health

 Our food choices really do matter.
-One thing we can do to protect our own health and the health of the planet is to eat less meat and less processed foods — to reduce our carbon footprint and also to conserve water.
+Eating less meat and less processed foods helps reduces our carbon footprint and also conserves water.
 Our best food choices are: fresh, whole, unprocessed; local in season; organically grown; and lower on the food chain (plant foods; smaller fish, animals).
 If processed, the best choices are: those with fewer ingredients (less than 5) and less packaging.
-It’s also a good idea to be wary of food products with very long shelf lives, and those with ingredients you cannot pronounce or that make health claims.
 Preparing our own food and sharing it with family and friends is nourishing to our bodies and nurturing to our spirits.

 Chocolate and red wine contain plant protectors, minerals, and other natural compounds that help protect the cardiovascular system by reducing inflammation, protecting the blood vessels from damage that can result in plaque buildup, reducing the risk of clot formation, and helping with blood flow.
 We will talk about the protective compounds found in other BIG color, BIG flavor plant foods, including dark chocolate and red wine.
 Shopping tips will be provided to help you choose the most healthy and planet-friendly chocolate and wine choices, along with the safest amounts.
 Also included will be a brief discussion about the nutritional differences between chocolate and carob, and a few thoughts about resveratrol supplements, as the current research is less than promising.